computer-assistance/bonusly-leaderboard/readme.md

  1. Retrieve user data
  2. Retrieve monthly bonus data

-This data is then analysed by the application, summed and sorted and pushed out to view genrator
+This data is then analysed by the application, summed and sorted and then pushed out to the view genrator

 ## Motivation